 Looking back at this brief exchange, I feel a bit uneasy, as perhaps I do not do a good enough job teaching how history is formed and that history is actually studying interpretations of the past* – a past that historians often view differently.

-With this exchange in mind, I have decided to these beliefs during the first week of school.
+With this exchange in mind, I have decided to play around with her statement during the first week of school.
 The first lesson, posted below, deals with how history is formed and the second, highlighted in Next Steps, will deal with how history is not static, but an argument built on evidence.

 Student Life Events “Histories”